52147/Computer-language-theory/README.md

   - = {λ, a, aa, aaa, ...} {a, b}
   - = {a, aa, aaa, ..., b, ab, aab, ...}

+### chapter 5 context free language
+- If in L = {a^nb^n: n >= 0}
+- we substitute a left parenth for a and a right parenthesis for b, then parentheses string such as (()) and ((())) are in L, but (() is not.
+- parsing:
+  - explaining a sentence through its grammatical derivation is called parsing.
+  - parsing is a way of describing sentence structure.
+  - It is important whenever we need to understand the meaning of a sentence, as we do for instance in translating from one language to another.
+  - In computer science, this is relevant in interpreters, compilers, and other translating programs.

+### 5.1 context free grammars
+- regular grammar :
+  - 1. the left side must be single variable,
+  - 2. the right side has a special form
+- context free grammar:
+  - permitting anything on the right

 ### 5.2 Parsing and Ambiguity
 - We have so far concentrated on the generative aspects of grammars.
 - Given a grammar G, we studied the set of strings that can be derived using G.